DEEP-IMPACT-AG/staticweb-build/README.md

 ## Codestyle and Quality Assurance ⚔️
 The static web build repository comes with its own set of code style rules that can be imported into IntelliJ.
 The codestyle file can be found here: `tools/IntelliJ.xml`

-It is advised to run the command `$ npm run lint:css` before pushing changes, to make sure the codestyle is consitent!
+It is advised to run the command `$ npm run lint:css` before pushing changes, to make sure the codestyle is consistent!

 ## License ⚖️
 MIT